Anubhav-Bhargava/AI-Experiments/Image Segmentation/README.md

     All dependencies are mentioned in Requirements.txt

-Algorithms
+# Algorithms

-I've used ANN layers for the segmentation
+I've used ANN layers for segmentation